 Entry requirements (eligibility) for doctoral education

-In order to be admitted as a doctoral student it is essential that the applicant meets the general and specific entry requirements (eligibility).
+In order to be admitted as a doctoral student it is essential that you meet the general and specific entry requirements (eligibility).

 In the assessment of the general and specific eligibility, Karolinska Institutet uses among others the guidelines developed by the Association of Swedish Higher Education (SUHF), and the Swedish Council for Higher Education (UHR).

-A person meets the general entry requirements for doctoral education if he or she:
+A prospective doctoral student meets the general entry requirements for doctoral education if he or she:

 - has been awarded a degree at the advanced (second-cycle) level